Why use Laurel hedging?

 Sizes to suit – small to large laurel hedging

 At best4hedging, we’re proud to offer a great range of sizes with all of our hedge plants.
 Laurel hedging is available in small sizes of 20cm up to enormous root balls, field grown to produce huge bushy plants towering at 4 metres +.
-In some varieties, including our Cherry Laurel hedge plants, bare roots are available from November for cost-effective planting, and pot grown plants year-round.
+There are many types of laurel, including our Cherry Laurel hedge plants, bare roots (available from November for cost-effective planting), and pot grown plants year-round.